-Soft key Editing functions, form view TOOL Select the tool data of the previous tool TOOL Select the tool data of the next tool INDEX Select previous tool index (only active if indexing is enabled) INDEX Select the next tool index (only active if indexing is enabled) SELECT Open a pop-up window for selection (only available for selection fields) DISCARD CHANGES Discard all changes made since the form was called INSERT Add tool index DELETE Delete tool index COPY DATA RECORD Copy the tool data of the selected tool INSERT DATA REC.
+Soft key Editing functions, form view TOOL Select the tool data of the previous tool TOOL Select the tool data of the next tool INDEX Select previous tool index (only active if indexing is enabled) INDEX Select the next tool index (only active if indexing is enabled) SELECT Open a pop-up window for selection (only available for selection fields) DISCARD CHANGES Discard all changes made since the form was called CALCULATE TOOL COMPENSTN.
+Calculate the measured values of tool compensation (only active for turning tools) INSERT INDEX Add tool index DELETE INDEX Delete tool index COPY DATA Copy the tool data of the selected tool INSERT DATA REC.
 Insert the copied tool data in the selected tool